Eppo-exp/eppo-docs/docs/prerequisites/feature-flagging/randomization-sdk/server-sdks/go.md

 It may take up to 5 minutes for changes to Eppo experiments to be reflected by the SDK assignments.
 :::

 The experiment **Traffic Allocation** setting determines the percentage of subjects the SDK will assign to experiment variations.
-For example, if the traffic allocation is 25%, the SDK will assign a variation for 25% of subjects and `null` for the remaining 75% (unless the subject is part of an allow list).
+For example, if the traffic allocation is 25%, the SDK will assign a variation for 25% of subjects and no assignment for the remaining 75% (unless the subject is part of an allow list).

 The SDK requires two inputs to assign a variation:
 - `experimentKey` - this should be the same as the “Experiment Key” field of an Eppo experiment